kibotrel/PNG-Parser/README.md

 $> make -C libft && make -C libpng
 ```

-You'll get a static library called **libpng.a** at the root of **libpng** folder.
+You will get a static library called **libpng.a** at the root of **libpng** folder.
 In order to use it afterwards you may have to include it to the compilation when you call any function of the library in another project.
 ```shell
 $> gcc -I./libft/incs -I./libpng/incs/ -L./libft/ -lft -L./libpng/ -lpng [...]
 ```